NEW STAFF

 I absolutely love anything crafty or techy, always looking at the latest 3D printers and gadgets.
 Outside of work I also run social workshops for women, encouraging mental wellbeing and making friends whilst learning new skills.

-Fiona Wistrau, Teacher of PSHE
+Fiona Wustrau, Teacher of PSHE

 I have over 20 years’ experience working with young people in a variety of settings, including mentoring, coordinating a Peer Mentor Programme, and delivering PSHE-related workshops in schools.
 Most recently, I delivered workshops and peer learning programmes on discrimination for Anne Frank Trust UK.